There are many different types of negative thoughts and negative self-talk. And some are truly brutal.

-As Margarita Tartovsky, M.S., says: “Negative thoughts can sink our mood and perpetuate a sense of helplessness and hopelessness.
+Indeed, Beverly D. Flaxington says that too much negative self talk “Gets you in its grip and does everything possible to keep you trapped.”
+And Margarita Tartovsky, M.S., says: “Negative thoughts can sink our mood and perpetunate a sense of helplessness and hopelessness.
 They can lead to everything from lost opportunities to depression.”

 1. All-or-Nothing Thinking.

-“If I don’t do this I’ll be a complete failure.”
+Example: “If I don’t do this, I’ll be a complete failure.”

-If you’re prone to this type of negative thinking you massively exaggerate the importance of something.
+If you’re prone to this type of negative thinking, you exaggerate the importance of something.

 Classic example: You say your life will be over if you fail an exam.

-One of the best strategies for this is to consider what will happen in the worst case scenario: yes, you fail the exam, but life continues anyway. #It’sJustNotThatBad
+So here is what to do.
+Consider what actually would happen in the worst-case scenario: Yes, you fail the exam, but life continues anyway.

 2. Disqualifying the Positives.